 - Emergency managers and shelter planners have the responsibility to ensure that sheltering services and facilities

 - Most individuals with access and functional needs can be accommodated in a general population shelter

 Advanced planning is essential in order to ensure equal access and services.
-Making general population shelters accessible to persons with access and functional needs may require additional items and services, such as:
+Making general population shelters accessible to persons with access and functional needs may require additional items and services, such as

 Plans must also be made for how medical support will be utilized in general population shelters and how to assess when individuals are not appropriate for these settings because of medical needs.